lch81592/COMP7404-Project/README.md

 Hang Seng Futures minute level price data for 2014.
 The dataset is already cleaned with the first column as UP, DOWN or FLAT after N-minute.
 The rest are features which include commonly used indicators, such as ROC, RSI.
 The data are also standardised from 0 to 1.
 Datasets are separated by training data (from 2014-01-01 to 2014-06-30) and testing data (from 2014-07-01 to 2014-12-31).

+## How to use

+Users should first download the dataset.
+First ran the RFE.py file which is the features selection program to select the top 10 features for each minute set.
+Next, users can run each of the machine learning program (including Neural Network, SVM, Random Forest and Logistic Regression) to compare the predicted result with the actual result.

 ### Prerequisites

 *Requirements: